XAP-Software/XAP-Software.github.io/_posts/2022-05-05-cap-postgresql.md

 author: Kirill Verbin
 ---

-In case you need to create CAP project with Postgresql database, then this article will help you understand the initial setup.
+In case you need to create CAP project with PostgreSQL database, this article will help you understand the initial setup.

 ## cds-pg